MentalGear/netlify-dev_debug_vs-code/README.md

 **IMPORTANT**

-> Make sure you have deactivated "Caught Exceptions" in VS code debugger, otherwise you might catch internal node.js or other process errors.
+> Make sure you have deactivated "Caught Exceptions" in VS Code debugger, otherwise you might catch internal node.js or other wrapping processes errors.

 `launch.json` should contain everything you need to integrate debugging with your project.